msmolyakov/paddle/README.md

         // Create two accounts
         Account alice = new Account(node, 10_00000000); // account with 10 Waves
-        Account bob = new Account(node);                // account with no waves
+        Account bob = new Account(node);                // account with no Waves

-        // Send 3 Waves to Bob and wait ubtil the Transfer transaction appears in blockchain alice.transfers(t -> t.to(bob).amount(3_00000000));
+        // Send 3 Waves to Bob and wait until the Transfer transaction appears in blockchain alice.transfers(t -> t.to(bob).amount(3_00000000));

         System.out.println( bob.balance() ); // 300000000

+        node.shutdown();
     }

 }